This section of the site answers questions which students often ask before they come to the school.

 You should make your own way to your host family.
 If you let them (or us) know your arrival time they will be waiting for you at home.
 We can advise you on the best way to get to your family from the airport or if you would like to use ELC's airport transfer service, please let us know.

-If you are studying General English, on the first day of a course, students are tested and briefed as part of the programme and the normal complement of lessons will not be given.
+If you are studying General English, on the first day of a course, students are tested and briefed as part of the programme.
+You then normally join your lessons at 11.00 on Day 1.
+The test and induction count as 2 lessons.

 Different courses have different minimum levels.
 After your test on General English, you will be placed in a class with other students at your level.
 We normally run classes at Beginner, Elementary, Pre-intermediate, Intermediate, Upper Intermediate and Advanced.
 If you arrive late for the course, we cannot guarantee a place at your level.
 ELC reserves the right to refuse to accept any student or terminate any student's course.